lucky-sideburn/Awesome-Not-Persuasive-Or-Not-Very-Persuasive/README.md

 - [OpenStreetMap](https://www.openstreetmap.org) - OpenStreetMap is a map of the world, created by people like you and free to use under an open license.

-- [Stallman's Computing](https://stallman.org/stallman-computing.html) - Personal page of Richard Stallman where he describes his way to do computing
+- [Stallman's Computing](https://stallman.org/stallman-computing.html) - Personal page of Richard Stallman where he describes his way to do computing.

 ## Generic Things